A New Building Campaign for the Clinic for Special Children

 Centrally Located

 The Clinic’s new site places us in the middle of Lancaster County’s Plain communities, just east of Intercourse on Old Philadelphia Pike at Hatville Road.
 It will be easily accessible by horse and buggy.
+The Clinic will sit behind our neighbor, the Community Care Center (CCC), a care facility for Plain adults with special needs.
+Many Clinic patients also utilize the CCC’s services.

 Thoughtful Design

 The design of the new facility will reflect the agricultural nature of Lancaster County while adding new features such as a covered drop-off that can be used by families during inclement weather.
 The building is designed with quality and efficiency in mind in order to reduce long-term maintenance costs.
-For example, a standing seam metal roof will require little maintenance and an efficient HVAC system will reduce electricity usage.
+For example, a standing seam metal roof will require little maintenance and an efficient HVAC system and solar panels will reduce electricity usage.

 Building Hope